Random Utility and Limited Consideration: Introduction

 Methodologically, we provide a unifying theoretical framework that generalizes well-known theories of random consideration.
+We unify these theories with a new concept called attention-index.
+The attention-index is a net measure of how enticing a collection of alternatives is, or how costly it is to pay attention to it.
 We show how to test these theories statistically, and how to recover the preference distribution and consideration rules.
 Our framework extends many theories of consideration-mediated choice to allow for preference heterogeneity.
 This allows us to take these theories of individual behavior to the population level, thus permitting the use of cross-sectional datasets to test them.
 Following \citet{mcfadden1990stochastic} and \citet{kitamura2018nonparametric}, we take seriously the fact that all theories of stochastic choice have as their primitive the unobserved distribution over choices that can only be estimated in finite samples by sample frequencies of choice.
-Thus, in order to test these models in finite samples, we need to account for sampling variability.
+Thus, to test these models in finite samples, we need to account for sampling variability.